awsdocs/iam-user-guide/doc_source/id_credentials_delegate-permissions_examples.md

 ## Allow users to set account password policy<a name="creds-policies-set-password-policy"></a>

-You might give some users permissions to get and update your AWS account's [password policy](id_credentials_passwords_account-policy.md)\.
+You might give some users permissions to get and update the [password policy](id_credentials_passwords_account-policy.md) of your AWS account\.
 To view the example policy, see [IAM: Allows setting the account password requirements programmatically and in the console](reference_policies_examples_iam_set-account-pass-policy.md)\.

 ## Allow users to generate and retrieve IAM credential reports<a name="iampolicy-generate-credential-report"></a>